wil3/neuroflight/README.md

 5) There appears to be a second bug in which `tensorflow/compiler/aot/runtime.cc` does not import `malloc.h`.

 ### Neuroflight compilation
-1) Set the environment variable `TENSORFLOW_DIR` to the location where you have installed Tensorflow.
-Best to export this in your bashrc or you can put this in your local make file, make/local.mk.
+1) In `make/local.mk` define `TENSORFLOW_DIR` to the location where you have installed Tensorflow or alternately export this as an environment variable.

-2) In `make/local.mk` define the `CHECKPOINT` variable for the directory containing your neural network checkpoint.
+2) In `make/local.mk` define  `FC_MODEL_DIR` as the directory containing
+your neural network checkpoint.

 3) Refer to [Betaflight](https://github.com/betaflight/betaflight) or